-Much first-generation research on trade and wages worked under the canonical version of the Heckscher-Ohlin model (e.g., Lawrence and Slaughter, 1993; Borjas, Freeman, and Katz, 1997).
-The attraction of the HO framework, and in particular of the Stolper-Samuelson Theorem, for analyzing labor-market impacts of trade is its elegant connection between industry-level shocks (manifested as externally given changes in product prices) and national factor-market outcomes (changes in wages).
-The simplicity of this mapping perhaps explains why economists relied on the model for so long, despite its dependence upon assumptions that range from the counterfactual-countries have to remain within their initial 'cone of diversification'-to the arcane-the number of final goods a country produces has to equal to the number of primary factors.
+Much first-generation research on trade and wages worked under the canonical version of the Heckscher-Ohlin (HO) model (e.g., Lawrence & Slaughter 1993, Borjas et al. 1997).
+The attraction of the HO framework, and in particular of the Stolper-Samuelson theorem, for analyzing labor-market impacts of trade is its elegant connection between industry-level shocks (manifested as externally given changes in product prices) and national factor-market outcomes (changes in wages).
+The simplicity of this mapping perhaps explains why economists relied on the model for so long, despite its dependence on assumptions that range from the counterfactual-countries have to remain within their initial "cone of diversification"-to the arcane-the number of final goods a country produces has to equal the number of primary factors.